KSIUJ/ksi-oidc-python/fastapi/README.md

 )

 app.include_router(auth_router, prefix="/auth")  # If you change the prefix, update it in .env or docker-compose

+app.include_router(example_router, prefix="/example") # Example router in which you will be able to test /protected if user is authenticated and /admin if user has admin role on keycloak

 @app.get("/")
 async def root(request: Request):